-Dr. Taylor is a Christian and believes in the power of the living GOD just as much as the power of chiropractic and the body's ability to heal itself.
+Dr. Taylor is a Christian and believes in the power, love and grace of the living GOD just as much as the power of chiropractic and the body's ability to heal itself.

 When he is not caring for patients, Dr. Taylor enjoys reading the Bible and spending time with his wife, children & grandchildren.
 Growing up as a Boy Scout, he also thoroughly enjoys the outdoors and camping, studying survival techniques and self-sufficiency.

 My mother used to take me with her when she would go to her chiropractor and get adjusted, and I would sit there and watch.
 It was fascinating.
 I knew by age 10 that I wanted to be a doctor, but I was leaning toward cardiology at that time.
 Chiropractic wasn't truly on the radar as an option, but little did I know that fate had other plans for my life.